vedantthete/NuvioStreamsAddon/README.md

 Edit the `.env` file with your values:

 *   `DISABLE_CACHE`: (Optional) Set to `true` to disable caching.
 Defaults to `false`.
-*   `SHOWBOX_PROXY_URL_VALUE`: (Optional) URL for a proxy to be used with the Showbox provider.
-If deploying the `simple-proxy` (see Proxy Setup section below), ensure the URL ends with `/?destination=` (e.g., `https://your-proxy.netlify.app/?destination=`).
+*   `SHOWBOX_PROXY_URL_VALUE`: (Optional but Recommended) URL for a proxy to be used with the Showbox provider.
+Using a proxy is recommended as direct scraping from server IPs can sometimes be blocked or rate-limited by content sources.
+If deploying the `simple-proxy` (see Proxy Setup section), ensure the URL ends with `/?destination=` (e.g., `https://your-proxy.netlify.app/?destination=`).
+Users can leave this blank to attempt direct scraping.
 *   `TMDB_API_KEY`: **(Required)** Your API key from [The Movie Database (TMDB)](https://www.themoviedb.org/settings/api).
-*   `XPRIME_PROXY_URL`: (Optional) URL for a proxy to be used with Xprime.tv if `XPRIME_USE_PROXY=true`.
-Some providers might require the proxy URL to have a specific path or query string (e.g., `/?destination=`) if you use a generic proxy like `simple-proxy`.
+*   `XPRIME_PROXY_URL`: (Optional but Recommended if `XPRIME_USE_PROXY=true`) URL for a proxy for Xprime.tv.
+Similar to Showbox, using a proxy can improve scraping reliability if direct server IP access is restricted.
+Format may require `/?destination=` if using a generic proxy like `simple-proxy`.
-*   `XPRIME_USE_PROXY`: (Optional) Set to `true` to use a proxy for Xprime.tv.
+*   `XPRIME_USE_PROXY`: (Optional) Set to `true` to use a proxy for Xprime.tv (recommended for reliability).
-*   `ENABLE_CUEVANA_PROVIDER`: (Optional) Set to `true` to enable the Cuevana provider.
-Defaults to `false` as it often requires a proxy (see Proxy Setup section).
-This might be disabled on public instances but can be enabled for your self-hosted version if you configure a proxy.
+*   `ENABLE_CUEVANA_PROVIDER`: (Optional) Set to `true` to enable the Cuevana provider for your self-hosted instance.
+When enabled, it will attempt to fetch links using your server's direct IP address.
+This provider is disabled by default on public instances due to potential IP exposure or regional access complexities.
+If Cuevana content is geo-restricted for your server's IP, enabling it here might not bypass that; it simply allows the addon to *try* fetching from Cuevana using your server's IP.
 *   `ENABLE_HOLLYMOVIEHD_PROVIDER`: (Optional) Set to `true` (default) or `false`.

-### Proxy Setup (for Cuevana and potentially other providers)
+### Proxy Setup (Recommended for ShowBox/Xprime to improve scraping reliability)

-Some providers, like Cuevana, may require a proxy to function correctly, especially if you are outside their intended region or if they have strict access controls.
+When self-hosting, your server's IP address (especially from common cloud providers) might be blocked or rate-limited by some content providers (like ShowBox or Xprime.tv).
+Using a proxy routes scraping requests through a different IP, which can significantly improve the chances of successfully fetching stream links.
+Users can still attempt to use the addon without a proxy for these providers, but results may vary.

-*   **Deploy a Simple Proxy:** You can easily deploy a basic proxy service using Netlify by clicking the button below.
-This proxy is suitable for many use cases.
+*   **Deploy a Simple Proxy:** For this purpose, you can deploy a basic proxy service using Netlify:

     [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/p-stream/simple-proxy)

-*   **Proxy URL Formatting:** When using the `simple-proxy` (or a similar one) for providers that expect the target URL to be passed as a query parameter, you typically need to append `/?destination=` to your deployed proxy URL.
-For example, if your deployed proxy is `https://my-cool-proxy.netlify.app`, you would use `https://my-cool-proxy.netlify.app/?destination=` in the `.env` file for the relevant provider's proxy URL field (e.g., `SHOWBOX_PROXY_URL_VALUE` or a dedicated proxy URL for Cuevana if the addon supports it).
+*   **Proxy URL Formatting:** When using the `simple-proxy` for providers that expect the target URL to be passed as a query parameter (like ShowBox often does), you typically need to append `/?destination=` to your deployed proxy URL.
+For example, if your deployed proxy is `https://my-cool-proxy.netlify.app`, you would use `https://my-cool-proxy.netlify.app/?destination=` in the `SHOWBOX_PROXY_URL_VALUE` or `XPRIME_PROXY_URL` field in your `.env` file.
-    *   The `XPRIME_PROXY_URL` in the provided `.env` example (`https://frolicking-semolina-769185.netlify.app`) does not include `/?destination=`.
-This implies that particular proxy or the Xprime provider integration might handle the destination URL differently or the proxy itself is specifically configured for Xprime.
-Always check the provider's requirements or test.
+    *   The `XPRIME_PROXY_URL` in the original `.env` example (`https://frolicking-semolina-769185.netlify.app`) does not include `/?destination=`.
+This suggests that particular proxy might be specifically configured for Xprime, or Xprime integration handles URLs differently.
+Always test your setup.
-    *   The `SHOWBOX_PROXY_URL_VALUE` in the provided `.env` example (`https://starlit-valkyrie-39f5ab.netlify.app/?destination=`) *does* include `/?destination=`.
-Adapt your proxy URLs accordingly.
+    *   The `SHOWBOX_PROXY_URL_VALUE` in the original `.env` example (`https://starlit-valkyrie-39f5ab.netlify.app/?destination=`) *does* include `/?destination=`.
+Adapt your proxy URLs accordingly based on the proxy you deploy and the provider's needs.

+**Note on Cuevana & Proxies:** The `ENABLE_CUEVANA_PROVIDER` setting allows your self-hosted instance to attempt fetching Cuevana links directly with your server's IP.
+The general proxy settings above (`SHOWBOX_PROXY_URL_VALUE`, `XPRIME_PROXY_URL`) are typically not used by the Cuevana integration in this addon.
+If Cuevana is geo-restricted for your server's IP, a simple general-purpose proxy like the one linked might not be sufficient or correctly routed for Cuevana within this addon; dedicated solutions or VPNs at the server level would be needed, which is outside the scope of this addon's proxy configuration.

+### Cookie Configuration for Self-Hosting

+For self-hosted instances, you have two ways to configure cookies for ShowBox (FebBox):

+1. **Using the Addon Configuration Page**: After setting up your addon, you can use the configuration interface in Stremio to add your cookie, as described earlier in this document.

+2. **Using a `cookies.txt` File**: Alternatively, you can create a `cookies.txt` file in the root directory of the project.
+This method is useful if you:
+   - Don't want to manually configure cookies each time through the UI
+   - Are maintaining multiple self-hosted instances
+   - Prefer to store settings in files rather than through a UI

+The `cookies.txt` file should contain one valid cookie token per line.
+The addon will automatically use these cookies when needed.

+**Important:** Make sure to add `cookies.txt` to your `.gitignore` file to prevent accidentally sharing your personal cookies in public repositories.

 ### 4. Run the Addon